mmesh/docs/docs/platform/administration/ops-projects.md

 ## Operations

-You can manage your projects using the mmesh webUI or the mmesh CLI.
+You can manage your projects using `mmeshctl` or the mmesh webUI.

 ### WebUI: Projects